Announcing Epoch: A Research Initiative Investigating the Road to Transformative AI

 Epoch is a new research organization that works to support AI strategy and improve forecasts around the development of transformative Artificial Intelligence – AI systems that have the potential to have an effect on society as large as that of the industrial revolution.

-Our founding team consists of seven members – Jaime Sevilla, Tamay Besiroglu, Lennart Heim, Pablo Villalobos, Eduardo Infante-Roldán, Marius Hobbhahn, and Anson Ho.
+Our founding team consists of seven members – Jaime Sevilla, Tamay Besiroglu, Lennart Heim, Pablo Villalobos, Edu Roldán, Marius Hobbhahn, and Anson Ho.
 Collectively, we have backgrounds in Machine Learning, Statistics, Economics, Forecasting, Physics, Computer Engineering, and Software Engineering.

-Tamay is a researcher focusing on the Economics of Computing and big-picture trends in Machine Learning.
-In addition to his role at Epoch, Tamay is a researcher at the Future Tech Lab at MIT.
-Previously, he led strategy for Metaculus, consulted for the UK Government, and worked at the Future of Humanity Institute.
+Tamay Besiroglu is the associate director at Epoch.
+His work focuses on the economics of computing and big-picture trends in machine learning.
+Previously, he was a researcher at the Future Tech Lab at MIT, led strategy for Metaculus, consulted for the UK Government, and worked at the Future of Humanity Institute.

 Our work involves close collaboration with other organizations, Open Philanthropy, and Rethink Priorities’ AI Governance and Strategy team.
 We are advised by Tom Davidson from Open Philanthropy and Neil Thompson.
 Rethink Priorities is also our fiscal sponsor.